United States government sanctions: History

 After the failure of the Embargo Act of 1807, the federal government of the United States took little interest in imposing embargoes and economic sanctions against foreign countries until the 20th century.
 United States trade policy was entirely a matter of economic policy.
 After World War I, interest revived.
 President Woodrow Wilson promoted such sanctions as a method for the League of Nations to enforce peace.
-However, he failed to bring the United States into the League and the US did not join the 1935 League sanctions against Italy.
+However, he failed to bring the United States into the League, and the U.S. did not join the 1935 League sanctions against Italy.

 According to communications studies academic Stuart H. Davis and political scientist Immanuel Ness, trends in whether the United States has unilaterally or multilaterally imposed sanctions have changed over time.
 During the Cold War, the United States led unilateral sanctions against Cuba, China, and North Korea.
 Following the disintegration of the Soviet Union and the end of the Cold War, United States sanctions became increasingly multilateral.
-During the 1990s, the United States imposed sanctions against countries it viewed as rogue states (such as Zimbabwe, Yugoslavia, and Iraq) in conjunction with multilateral institutions such as the United Nations or the World Trade Organization.
-Davis and Ness state that, in the 2000s, and with increasing frequency in the 2010s, the United States acted less multilaterally as it imposed sanctions against perceived geopolitical competitors (such as Russia or China) or countries that, according to Davis and Ness, were the site of "proxy conflicts" (such as Yemen and Syria).
+During the 1990s, the United States imposed sanctions against countries it viewed as rogue states—such as Zimbabwe, Yugoslavia, and Iraq—in conjunction with multilateral institutions such as the United Nations or the World Trade Organization.
+Davis and Ness state that in the 2000s, and with increasing frequency in the 2010s, the United States acted less multilaterally as it imposed sanctions against perceived geopolitical competitors such as Russia and China, or countries that were the site of "proxy conflicts" such as Yemen and Syria.

-During the COVID-19 pandemic, the United Nations High Commissioner for Human Rights Michelle Bachelet and some members of the United States Congress asked the United States to suspend its sanctions regimes as way to help alleviate the pandemic's impact on the people of sanctioned countries.
-Members of Congress who argued for the suspension of sanctions included Bernie Sanders, Alexandria Ocasio-Cortez, and Ilhan Omar.
+During the COVID-19 pandemic, Michelle Bachelet, the United Nations High Commissioner for Human Rights, and some members of the United States Congress asked the United States to suspend its sanctions regimes as a way to help alleviate the pandemic's impact on people in sanctioned countries.
+Members of Congress who argued for suspension included Bernie Sanders, Alexandria Ocasio-Cortez, and Ilhan Omar.

-According to Tim Beal, the United States applies sanctions more frequently than any other country or nation, and does so by a wide-margin.
-According to American Studies academic Manu Karuka, the United States has imposed two-thirds of the world's sanctions since the 1990s.

-According to a 2024 analysis by The Washington Post, 60% of low-income countries were under some form of U.S. financial sanction.
-The analysis also concluded that the U.S. imposes three times as many sanctions as any other country or international body.
+According to a 2024 analysis by The Washington Post, 60% of low-income countries were under some form of U.S. financial sanction, and the U.S. imposes three times as many sanctions as any other country or international body.

+Legal framework

+Authorizing laws

+Several laws delegate embargo power to the President: